Amid Ethereum, Dogecoin surge, Robinhood craps out

 ETHEREUM, DOGECOIN SEE TRADING SURGE TO NEW HIGHS

 Many Robinhood customers vented on social media as this is not the first time the platform has had issues with cryptos.
 In late April, a similar pattern was reported with "buying power not updating right away" as detailed in a Twitter update.
-FOX Business' inquires to Robinhood for more specifics were not immediately returned.
+Robinhood declined to provide more specifics to FOX Business.

 SEC DELAYS BITCOIN ETF REVIEW, VANECK REITERATES INVESTOR BENEFIT